Boosting the Press’s capabilities in managing advanced software development and delivering its enhanced digital products

 In January 2020, CUP&A approached us to help grow the capabilities of its Academic technology team, in particular to boost its capabilities in managing advanced software development and in developing its enhanced digital products.
 It was also looking for an experienced, expert advisor that was not afraid to suggest alternative ways of doing things.

 1.6 mln +

 Scope of work

 Our collaboration began by expanding the capabilities of Cambridge Core, the platform that brings together CUP&A’s academic books and journals publishing.
 With over 1.6 million journal articles and 36,000+ books, Cambridge Core is the place to find valuable, useful, and inspirational research and academic information.

 Starting with six dedicated engineers, the collaboration now includes

 19 members of Future Processing’s team.

-Most recently, the Press launched Cambridge Open Engage, its early and open content and collaboration platform.
+Most recently, CUP&A launched Cambridge Open Engage, its early and open content and collaboration platform.
 Developed in-house with Future Processing and in consultation with researchers, the platform expands on the technology behind Cambridge Core to publish early and open research outputs.

-Working with Future Processing’s highly specialised IT software development advisory team, the Press were able to build bespoke software, to ensure all content is open, free to the reader and free for the author to upload.
+Working with Future Processing’s highly specialised IT software development advisory team, CUP&A were able to build bespoke software, to ensure all content is open, free to the reader and free for the author to upload.

 Working with the Future Processing team has been a great experience.